QUICK SUMMARY

 Where you’ll find formaldehyde in your cleaners:

-- Dishwashing liquids, laundry detergents, fabric softeners
+- Dishwashing liquids, laundry detergents, and fabric softeners

 Heart Health Risks